gecio/gecio.github.io/docs/_imke/gettingstarted/index.en.md

 ## Create your first cluster

-To create the cluster, we click on `Add Cluster` in the top right corner:
+To create the cluster, we click on `Create Cluster` in the top right corner:
 ![Add Cluster](projectview_addcluster.png)

 This opens the first page of the cluster creation procedure.